General goal

 - Intelligent Reflecting Surface-aided communication systems

-- Intelligent Reflecting Surface (IRS), Reconfigurable Intelligent Surface (RIS), Metasurface, Passive Reflector, Channel Estimation, Codebook, Beam Squint, Beam Training, IRS Dividing Control, Infrastructure Sharing, Calibration, Beyond 5G, 6G
+- Intelligent Reflecting Surface (IRS), Reconfigurable Intelligent Surface (RIS), Stacked Intelligent Metasurfaces (SIM), Metasurface, Static Metasurface, Channel Estimation, Codebook, Beam Training, Beam Squint, IRS Dividing Control, Near-Field Communications, Infrastructure Sharing, Calibration, Beyond 5G, 6G

 - Wireless Local Area Network, Multi Access Point Coordination, Wi-Fi7 (802.11be), Wi-Fi8 (802.11bn), Coordinated-Spatial Reuse, Coordinated-Beam Forming, Coordinated-Orthogonal Frequency Division Multiple Access, High density Access Point System, Sharing/Shared Access Point